mkim74/AboutMe/index.md

 -[My Past](https://mkim74.github.io/MyPast/)

-    -includes things like:
+    -Includes things like:
         -Where/When I was born
         -My Life as a kid
         -How I ended up being who I am today

 -[My Present](./MyPresent.md)

-    -includes things like:
+    -Includes things like:
         -Hobbies
         -How I spend my life in college

 -[My Future](./MyFuture.md)

-    -includes things like:
+    -Includes things like:
         -What I want as a career
-        -Plans as an adult
+        -Plans for the future

 # For More About Me

 ```
-Reach Me Via
+Reach Me Via:
 -Phone: 314-366-2478
 -Email: dmk10042002@gmail.com
 -Snapchat: dmk3371